 1. Number plates

-Number plate theft can include physical removal from your car or virtual cloning from online photos of your car that display its number plates.
+Number plate theft can include physical removal from your car or virtual cloning from online photos of your car, in which the number plates are displayed.
 "They can be used to ‘cloak’ stolen cars used in a number of minor through to serious crimes," Gordon explains.
-Installing anti-theft screws, parking your car in a locked garage and blurring your number plates in any images of your car will all help to dissuade number plate theft.
+Installing anti-theft screws, parking your car in a locked garage, and blurring your number plates in any images of your car will all help to dissuade number plate theft.

 2. Car exhaust systems